Golden Dragon massacre: Long-term results

 An ex–Joe Boys member, Bill Lee, wrote about the killings and his gang experiences in Chinese Playground: A Memoir.
 Lee left the gang shortly after the 1977 massacre.
-He filed a police report over an April 1999 incident, in which former peers said he should not have written the book during a public reading.
+He filed a police report over an April 1999 incident during a public reading, in which former peers said he should not have written the book.

-The Golden Dragon Massacre led to the establishment of the SFPD's Chinatown (later Asian) Gang Task Force, credited with ending gang-related violence in Chinatown by 1983.
-The Task Force's first credited arrest was for Michael Louie, the reputed 21-year-old leader of the Wah Ching who was one of the targets in the Golden Dragon Massacre.
+The Golden Dragon massacre led to the establishment of the SFPD's Chinatown (later Asian) Gang Task Force, credited with ending gang-related violence in Chinatown by 1983.
+The Task Force's first credited arrest was for Michael Louie, the reputed 21-year-old leader of the Wah Ching who was one of the targets in the Golden Dragon massacre.

 Michael Louie was arrested on December 5, 1977, for the murder of Kit Mun Louie (no relation).
 Kit Mun was an 18-year-old immigrant from Hong Kong (via Honolulu) who was shot and killed on August 29, 1976.
 The two had been romantically involved, but he confessed to being angry with her for "whoring around with Joe Boys".
 He claimed that to frighten her, he put an unloaded gun to her head as she was sleeping and pulled the trigger.
 Although he had removed the magazine to unload it, the firing chamber was still loaded with a live round and he shot her at point-blank range.
 Afterward, he scattered pieces of the weapon in San Francisco Bay and dumped her body near Stinson Beach, where it was discovered on January 1, 1977, but not identified until November 1977.
 Michael Louie pleaded guilty to voluntary manslaughter and possession of a deadly weapon after his arrest, receiving a sentence of 15 years imprisonment in January 1978; he was eligible for parole after four years.

 Robert Woo, the informant who collected the $100,000 reward, was killed during a shootout with police while robbing a jewelry shop in Los Angeles on December 19, 1984.

-The Golden Dragon restaurant continued operation shortly after the massacre, but patronage was down and it failed a health inspection in September 1978.
-After failing another health inspection in January 2006 it was closed.
+The Golden Dragon restaurant continued operation after the massacre, but patronage was down and it failed a health inspection in September 1978.
+After failing another health inspection in January 2006, it was closed.
 The restaurant also owed a year's worth of paychecks to its employees.
 It was reopened in May 2006 as the Imperial Palace Restaurant.